Japanese Cotton Cheesecake

 Japanese Korokke (Crispy Panko Potato and Beef Croquette)

-Korokke is a Japanese potato croquette that traces its roots to the French croquette but has evolved into something distinctly its own.
+Korokke is a Japanese potato croquette that traces its roots to the French croquette but has become a distinctly Japanese comfort food.
 Potatoes are boiled until completely soft, mashed while still hot, then mixed with sauteed onion and seasoned ground beef.
 The mixture is shaped into flat ovals, coated in flour, dipped in beaten egg, and rolled in panko breadcrumbs before frying at around 170 degrees Celsius.
 The panko crust turns an even golden brown and stays audibly crunchy, while the interior remains fluffy and starchy.
 A drizzle of Worcestershire or tonkatsu sauce is the standard condiment.
-In Japan, korokke are a staple of butcher shops and prepared-food counters, where they are fried to order and eaten on the spot or taken home still warm.
-Cream korokke filled with bechamel and crab, curry-flavored korokke, and pumpkin korokke are among the popular variations.
+In Japan, korokke are a staple of butcher shops and prepared-food counters, where they are fried to order and eaten on the spot or carried home still warm.
+Cream korokke filled with bechamel and crab, curry-flavored korokke, and kabocha pumpkin korokke are among the popular variations.
+Allowing the shaped patties to cool fully before frying keeps them from falling apart in the oil, and maintaining a steady temperature around 170 degrees prevents the crust from absorbing excess oil and turning greasy.

 Hakodate Shio Ramen (Hokkaido Clear Salt-Seasoned Chicken Ramen)